hytechclub/web-101/Week08/README.md

 Introduce the idea of responsive design, and impress upon the students its importance.
 Start by doing responsive design manually using pure CSS, and then introduce the Bootstrap framework as a standard alternative.

 ## Warm Up
+Pose this question to the students:

 >What are some differences between websites and mobile applications?

+Discuss their answers - this will lead into the lesson.

 ## Lecture
 Present the [Responsive Design](ResponsiveDesign.pptx) lecture.